-Bridges crossing over the Project shall, at a minimum, be designed to accommodate the Project and all planned expansions or updates of each facility by its respective owner as provided in the Schematic Design provided by TxDOT.
+Bridges crossing over the Project shall, at a minimum, be designed to accommodate the Project and all planned expansions or updates of each facility by its respective owner as designated in the owner's current transportation master plan.
 Alignments shall meet the requirements indicated in Book 2, Section 11 for the functional classification of each roadway.